- Ages 9+

 Yes, Bill Douglas Centre - History of Cinema is wheelchair friendly and has accessible toilets.

-Bill Douglas Centre - History of Cinema has not told us if they are fully pushchair friendly.
+No, Bill Douglas Centre - History of Cinema have stated they are not pushchair friendly.

 Bill Douglas Centre - History of Cinema has not told us if they are dog friendly.